 StarfleetComms offered those services for a number of years.
 Ultimately, that failed.
 Why?
 While free forums are handy, people are now so technically capable they tend to run their own.
 Trust is also an issue within Eve Online and despite being trustworthy, a generally heightened sense of security within the community mean players source their own solutions.

 Blogs are a similar story and when StarfleetComms started blog hosting, blogging was quite new.
-It’s very popular now however Podlogs and EvePress did quite well until they closed.
+It’s very popular now, however, Podlogs and EvePress did quite well until they closed.
 The community forums failed as Scrapheap Challenge, Kug and a couple of other RP forums already exist.
-There was simply no demand however we still offered them.
+There was simply no demand, however, we still offered them.
 I started an Internet Radio Station in 2007 too, fully licensed with the PPL and MCPRS in the UK and was limited to broadcasting to 130 or so countries, excluding the US.
 This was more of an exercise in “can I do this” rather than a major project or direction change.
-Despite that it was great fun and worked well.
-I conducted interviews at several player meets as well as recording and broadcasting almost all of the 2007 Fanfest presentations.
+Despite that, it was great fun and worked well.
+I conducted interviews at several players meets as well as recording and broadcasting almost all of the 2007 Fanfest presentations.
 I even had a few listeners.
-However I ran out of money and closed it in the latter part of 2008.
+However, I ran out of money and closed it in the latter part of 2008.

 So, what to do now?